CNelias/CategoricalTimeSeries.jl/docs/Motif_recognition.md

 Time-series sometimes present **repeating motifs** (or patterns) that are worthwhile identifying.
 The detection of such motifs can be difficult depending on the amount of noise in the time-series. <br/>

-In the case of categorical time-series, the lack of proper metric to measure distance between motifs can make their detection tricky.
+In the case of categorical time-series, the lack of a proper metric to measure distance between motifs can make their detection tricky.
 Improper distances like the number of differences between the two motifs is commonly used.

 This package proposes a detection algorithm based on JEREMY BUHLER and MARTIN TOMPA's paper "*Finding Motifs Using Random Projections*".
 This algorithm although very precise is not exact.
 Therefore, when you are done detecting potential motifs with the `detect_motifs` function, you can refine your results with `find_motifs` for an exact search.
 <br/> The main functions return instances of a class called **pattern**: